Jonno Davies

-Jonno Davies (born 17 July 1992) is an English actor born in Chesterfield, best known in the UK and US for his role as Alex DeLarge in the stage production of A Clockwork Orange.
+Jonathan 'Jonno' Davies (born 17 July 1992) is an English actor.
+He is best known in the UK and US for his role as Alex DeLarge in the stage production of A Clockwork Orange.
 In 2020, he appeared in the Amazon Prime series Hunters as Tobias.
-In May 2022 it was announced that Davies had been cast as British singer Robbie Williams in Better Man, a forthcoming biopic on the adult life of Williams, due for release at the end of 2023, directed by Michael Gracey.
+He portrayed British singer Robbie Williams in the 2024 biopic Better Man, which earned him the AACTA Award for Best Actor in a Leading Role.

 Education

 Davies trained at the Italia Conti Academy of Theatre Arts, graduating in 2013.
 He was Italia Conti's nominee at the Spotlight Prize competition in his final year.